Yoz21/Portfolio/README.md

-# Project Name
+# Portfolio (Mobile Version)

 This is a mobile version of my portfolio.It is done in the template design I have chosen from figma.

-## Built Withgi
+## Built With

 - html
 - css

 ## Author

 - GitHub: https://github.com/Yoz21
 - Twitter: https://twitter.com/Yoz44297468
 - LinkedIn: https://www.linkedin.com/feed/

 ## 📝 License